Current Residents

 Special Interest or what you enjoy to do outside of the hospital: Spending time with family and friends, soaking every moment up in my spare time.
 Golf, sporting clays, diving, lifting, kayaking, alpine skiing, travelling and trying to take advantage of the activities and experiences Charleston and the Low Country have to offer.

-Arunprasad Gunasekaran, M.D.
+Arun Gunasekaran MDArun Gunasekaran, M.D.

-Undergraduate: Louisana State University
+Undergraduate: Louisiana State University

 Medical School: University of Arkansas